 However, these myths gradually merged with Christianity, which led to the growth of rich Irish fairy tales of nature spirits, giants, magical sea-folk, and dark figures that augured death.
 And as a result of this integration, those fairy tale characters were believed to be angels who did not fit well enough in heaven or in hell and were accordingly fallen from both.

 Even though with the advancement of modern science, the Irish fairies are no longer truly believe in.
 They remain an enriching element of the Irish culture.
 The Irish, for centuries, believed in the existence of magical creatures.
 Such as such as the Tuatha de Danann (i.e. people of the goddess Dana), leprechauns, pookas, selkies (seal-folk), merrows (mer-people) and the dreaded Banshee.

 Tuatha de Danann

 Tuatha de Danann are men of the goddess Dana and were named after her.
-They were a mythical and magical race who were the fifth group to have resided in Ireland and conquered the Firbolgs and Fomorians, consequently ruling the country for three thousand years.
-They were said to have come from four northern cities: Falias, Finias, Gorias and Murias to the mountains of Conmaicne Rein in Ireland on May 1 according to the Encyclopedia of Fairies in World Folklore and Mythology by Theresa Bane.
+They were a mythical and magical race.
+Who were the fifth group to have resided in Ireland and conquered the Firbolgs and Fomorians, consequently ruling the country for three thousand years.
+They were said to have come from four northern cities: Falias, Finias, Gorias and Murias to the mountains of Conmaicne Rein in Ireland on May 1st, according to the Encyclopedia of Fairies in World Folklore and Mythology by Theresa Bane.
 Having arrived in Ireland, dark clouds accompanied them for three days.